 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- Caregivers may insert an intravenous tube (IV) into your child's vein.
-A vein in the arm is usually chosen.
+- Caregivers may insert an IV into your child's vein.
 The IV is used to give your child liquids or medicines.

-- Your child may be given antibiotics before surgery to help prevent infection.
+- Your child may be given antibiotics before surgery to help prevent an infection.

 What will happen: